-CHILD SUPPORT MODIFICATION INFORMATION AND INSTRUCTIONS
+CUSTODY AND CHILD SUPPORT MODIFICATION INFORMATION AND INSTRUCTIONS

 CONFIDENTIALITY: If you have concerns about confidential information such as addresses and/or social security numbers, please consult an attorney and do not attempt to do this on your own.
 You should also know that Domestic Violence Protection Orders or Stalking Orders are available free of charge at the circuit court clerks' offices.
 You may request assistance in obtaining Domestic Violence Protection or Stalking Orders from your local domestic violence or sexual assault program or you may call the Wyoming Coalition Against Domestic Violence & Sexual Assault (1-800-990-3877).
 There are also private attorneys that are willing to assist clients in these matters.
-If you have ever obtained a Domestic Violence Protection Order, this information should be indicated in the Petition for Modification of Child Support and Judgment for Arrears or the Counterclaim.
+If you have ever obtained a Domestic Violence Protection Order, this information should be indicated in the Petition to Modify Custody and Support or the Counterclaim.
 A Domestic Violence Protection Order generally will be in effect for up to three (3) months and any provision included in that order (such as child custody and/or support) will end when the order expires.

-Read through the following information and instructions before completing the forms to ensure that you qualify to file for a modification of child support in Wyoming.
+Read through the following information and instructions before completing the forms to ensure that you qualify to file for a modification of custody and child support in Wyoming.

-This packet is to modify child support only.
-If you are modifying custody, visitation or parenting time with your children, a separate packet is available.
+This packet is to modify custody and child support.
+If you wish to modify child support only, a separate packet is available.